Rayan28461/MiniGolf3D/README.md

 - Docker stopped working after adding a requirement for the backend, which caused dependency issues.
 The code is found in the repository but is not functional.
 The backend should be run locally instead.
 - The game is designed for Windows.
 If you want to run it on macOS or Linux, you may need to adjust the build settings in Unity.

+## Google Drive Link
+- Click [here](https://drive.google.com/drive/folders/11aZ-NIlshJABf4VLryoDgvPFd_gmyUNU?usp=sharing) to access the Google Drive folder containing the powerpoint presentation and a time-lapse video of the training process.

 ## Credits

 Art Assets: https://www.kenney.nl/assets/minigolf-kit